-The District is responsible and has an affirmative duty to respond to complaints of discrimination in a timely manner.
-The District has identified the Vice President of Human Resources as its Responsible District Officer.
+The district is responsible and has an affirmative duty to respond to complaints of discrimination in a timely manner.
+The district has identified the Vice President of Human Resources as its Responsible District Officer.
 All complaints of discrimination pursuant to section 59300 et seq, will be processed by the Vice President of Human Resources.
 The address for the Vice President of Human Resources office is as follows:

-Vice President of Human Resources 1499 N. State St. San Jacinto, CA 92583 (951) 487-3156
+1499 N. State St. San Jacinto, CA 92583 (951) 487-3156